Stanley Middle School's

 1. All students need to set a personal reading goal on their reading log.
 BONUS: students who sign up before summer to participate in the summer reading program will receive a pencil and bookmark.

 How many books will you read over the summer?
 It is different for everyone.
 Parent/adult support is necessary so you can access books.
 Check out our wonderful library downtown as well as other libraries, local bookstores, online bookstores, electronic books (very cool) and don't forget to share books with friends.

 2. Students MUST read a MINIMUM of 4 books.

 Your personal reading goal may be higher - that's awesome!
-Remember, 4 books is the MINIMUM to be invited to the Summer Reading Parties in September and to be eligible to enter the grand prize(s) raffle.
+Remember, 4 books is the MINIMUM to be invited to the Summer Reading Parties in September.

 Reading Logs are to be filled in with the date the book was finished, the name of the book, your rating and a parent signature.
 Reading Logs are to be turned in to the student's new Core or English teacher or the school librarian.
 Don't forget to fill out your first AND last name too!

 Free choice is an important component of this program.
 Students are encouraged to read at their appropriate reading level.
 Not sure?
 Talk with your parents to see if a particular book is a good fit for you.
 There are SO MANY wonderful books out there!
 Fiction and non-fiction books, graphic novels, ebooks, collections of short stories - all are fine!
 Read what you like!

 The Middle School/Young Adult summer reading recommendation list for 2016 is posted.
 This list is a collection of recently published books along with some student and librarian favorites.
 The book lists from the previous few years are also posted on this web page.
 These were new books that were of high interest for middle school readers.
 It is just one helpful resource in choosing fun books to read.
 For more reading suggestions, visit the library web page "Pick a Great Book!"